79laowang/Shell_interview_Q-A/README.md

   +  **Double Quotes: Used in case evaluation of variables to values is required.**
 ---

+---
 ### Q16.
 **What is the difference between $* and $@?**
 ### *Answer:*
-xxxx $@xxxx treats each quoted arguments as separate arguments but '$*' will consider the entire set of positional parameters as a single string.
+$@ treats each quoted arguments as separate arguments but $* will consider the entire set of positional parameters as a single string

 ---